Adaptive weighted approach for high-dimensional statistical learning and inference: Introduction

+The above discussion arises an important question: Is there a one-short distributed learning method can achieve satisfactory statistical efficiency while maintaining low communication costs?
+This has been a critical challenge in distributed learning systems.

+To address this problem, we introduce a weighted approach to ensemble the local estimates, in which the weight assigned to each coordinate across different agents is precisely proportional to the inverse of the variance of the local estimates for that agent.
+Intuitively, a local estimator with smaller variance would be assigned larger weight, as it is more reliable.
+It is shown that such a weight is optimal in the sense of minimizing the mean squared error (MSE) of the estimates, provided that the local estimators are consistent.
+This result also implies delivering the entire Hessian matrix is not necessary, but only increasing the communication cost.
+Overall, the new method mainly sheds light on the following two aspects: \begin{enumerate} \item[(a)] Compared to the existing OSL approaches, it can achieve the same optimal statistical efficiency as the least-square weighted aggregation proposed by \cite{zhu2021least}.

+\item[(b)] It achieves remarkably low communication costs, as each agent only needs to transmit two vectors to the server, keeping the communication cost at \(O(p)\).
+In comparison, the least-square weighted aggregation strategy incurs a communication cost of \(O(p^2)\).
+This substantial reduction in communication makes our method highly efficient, especially in high-dimensional scenarios where \(p\) is large. \end{enumerate}

+The contribution of this article is at two-folds: Methodologically, we introduce a novel one-shot learning strategy for estimating high-dimensional sparse parameters, which is applicable to a wide range of scenarios, including but not limited to least-square loss, Huber loss, and likelihood-based models.
+This approach provides a flexible and efficient framework for distributed inference in high-dimensional settings.
+Theoretically, we establish both the error bounds and the asymptotic normality for the parameter estimates.
+These theoretical guarantees ensure the reliability and safe application of the proposed strategy in distributed learning systems, providing a solid foundation for its practical implementation.

+Finally, for clarity, we introduce some notations.
+Throughout the paper, we use the bold uppercase letters such as $\bf M$ to represent a matrix, the italic bold uppercase or lowercase letters such as $\bm V$ or $\bm v$ to represent the vectors.
+The Euclidean norm of a vector $\bm v$ is denoted by $\|\bm v\|_2$.
+A diagonal matrix consisted of $a_1,\cdots,a_p$ is denoted by $\mathrm{diag}(a_1, a_2, \cdots, a_p)$.
+We use $\lambda_{\min}({\bf M})$ or $\lambda_{\max}({\bf M})$ to denote the minimum or maximum eigenvalue of $\bf M$.
+Moreover, let ${\bf M}^{\mathcal A}$ be the sub-matrix of $\bf M$, with the indices of rows and columns belong to $\mathcal A$.
+Additionally, to clear clarify our method, we introduce a concept of communication cost, defined as the number of elements each agent needs to transmit to the central server.
+For example, transmitting a $p$-dimensional vector from the agent incurs a communication cost of $p$.

 The organization of the paper is as follows.
 Section 2 gives the details of the methodological development.
-Section 3 provides some theoretical results to guarantee the reasonableness of the new method.
-Section 4 is the detailed algorithm and Section 5 presents some numerical evidences to examine the superiority of the new method over its competitors.
-Section 6 employs two real datasets to further illustrate the effectiveness of the new method.
-Section 7 makes a conclusion and discusses some further works.
-All the proof of this paper is postponed to the Appendix at the end of the paper.
+Section 3 conducts some solid theoretical analyses on our method.
+Section 4 presents the numerical results to show the effectiveness of the new approach.
+Section 5 conducts a real data analysis.
+Section 6 concludes the present article and discusses some pros and cons of new method.